Trauma Medical Specialties

 Facial trauma, also called maxillofacial trauma, is any physical trauma to the face, including fractures of the upper and lower jaws, the bones surrounding the eyes, and facial lacerations.
 The maxillofacial surgeon's knowledge of the facial structures is critical, even life-saving, when repairing complex facial fractures.
 CHI Health has a plastic and maxillofacial surgeon available for trauma cases.

 A burn is an injury caused by thermal, chemical, electrical, or radiation energy.
 The initial burn trauma care provided can have a major impact on long-term outcome.
 The Trauma Team performs a rapid assessment and develops a priority-based plan of care determined by the type, extent and degree of burns.
-The CUMC - Bergan Mercy trauma team works closely with the Saint Elizabeth Regional Burn and Wound Center, another Catholic Health Initiatives hospital.
-The Saint Elizabeth Burn Center, was the region's first dedicated burn unit.
+The CUMC - Bergan Mercy trauma team works closely with the St. Elizabeth Regional Burn and Wound Center.
+The St. Elizabeth Burn Center, was the region's first dedicated burn unit.
 It is the only burn center in Nebraska verified through the American Burn Association and the American College of Surgeons.
-The Saint Elizabeth Regional Burn and Wound Center is internationally recognized for outstanding research and for providing the latest treatments and procedures for serious burns or for wounds that will not heal.
+The St. Elizabeth Regional Burn and Wound Center is internationally recognized for outstanding research and for providing the latest treatments and procedures for serious burns or for wounds that will not heal.

 Vascular Trauma Care